 Many lenders will provide you with a quote before you apply, this means you can find out how much you will be paying before you commit to anything.
 Quotation searches do not affect your credit score, but denied applications do, so it makes sense to take advantage of this service if it is offered to you.

-The first thing you should do is check our credit score.
+The first thing you should do is check your credit score.
 There are many avenues to do this, with some of the options being completely free to use.
 Once you have looked at your credit report, you should be able to ascertain as to what's making your score decrease.
 This allows you to be open with any potential lender from the outset.
 Read More »

 It can also help to put together an income and expenditure form, so you are able to see your incomings and outgoings.
-Not only does this make life easier for you, but it can also show your potential lender that you have made efforts with maintaining a budget.
+Not only does this make life easier for you, but it can also show your potential lender that you have made efforts with maintaining a budget.« Show Less

 Primarily, you should only be looking to make an application with one lender as opposed to several.
-Moreover, the reason for this is because each application you make with multiple lenders will show up on your credit file.
+The reason for this is because each application you make with multiple lenders will show up on your credit file.
 Many rejected applications or even just many applications made in a short space of time, could be a potential warning sign to lenders.
 Read More »

 Can using a bad credit personal loan help repair my credit?

-One popular claim about bad credit personal loans is that they can help rebuild your credit file, you might think that this sounds too good to be true but in part this it is true!
+One popular claim about bad credit personal loans is that they can help rebuild your credit file.
+You might think that this sounds too good to be true, but in part, this is actually true!
+Read More »

 Should I use a broker?

-Many of will be matched with different lenders depending on our circumstances and credit rating.
-Those with a less-than-impressive credit score may feel that they have to take what's available, even if they think that it isn't an excellent deal.
+During the application process, you will be matched to a lender according to your circumstances and credit rating.
+Those with a less-than-impressive credit score may feel that they have to take what's available, even if they think that it isn't a great deal.
 However, there are many genuine lenders available who will try and offer a loan wherever possible.
 Read More »

 With this in mind, you shouldn't assume that paying a processing fee or finder's fee puts you in any better position when it comes to being offered a loan.
 In fact, in many instances, you may find that you're the only one making payments.